composewell/packcheck/README.md

 Usage
 --------------------------------------------------
 ./packcheck.sh COMMAND [PARAMETER=VALUE ...]

+For example:
 ./packcheck.sh stack RESOLVER=lts-10.0 GHC_OPTIONS="-O0 -Werror"

-Control parameters can either be passed on command line or as exported environment variables.
+Control parameters can either be passed on command line or exported as environment variables.
+Parameters marked DESTRUCTIVE may modify your global user config or state.

 --------------------------------------------------
 Commands